-Students with an approved alternative format text accommodation can submit requests for accessible text to the Office of Disability Services.
-This accommodation applies to required course readings, including textbooks and articles.
+Students with an approved alternative format of text accommodation can submit requests to the Office of Disability Services.
+This accommodation applies to all course readings, including textbooks and articles.

-Students are required to provide proof of purchase before submitting an alternative format request to Disability Services.
+Students are required to provide proof of purchase before submitting an alternative format of text request to ODS.

-Steps for successfully obtaining alternative format text are below
+Timeline for successfully obtaining alternative format text are below.

-5. Use the ODS online alt text request form.
-It can take 4 to 6 weeks for a book to be available, so please be sure that you submit your request well before the start of the semester.
+Use the ODS online alt text request form.
+Our on-time deadline for book requests is 4 weeks before the start of the semester.

 • Bookshare, a free resource for accessible books for students with a print disability.